hbierlee/wix-paid-membership/README.md

 We're going to take a little break from Wix and register a Mollie account.
 Mollie is a payment service provider, which means they provide the various payment methods so that your clients can use their favourite bank securely.

 1. Create your Mollie account [here](https://www.mollie.com)
-2. Add the payment methods that you want to support on your site and go through the necessary verification steps.
-What verification is needed depends on which payment methods you want to add.
+2. In `Settings->Payment Methods`, enable one or more of your preferred payment methods that you want your customers to be able to use.
+    - The following methods are supported: `bancontact belfius creditcard ideal inghomepay kbc sofort`
+3. If you use any other payment method than `creditcard`, you must also enable the `SEPA direct debit` payment method

 ### Configuration
 The last step brings it all together: editing `config.js`.
 Open `Backend/config.js` with the Wix Code Editor.
 There will be lots of fields here with the default configuration.
 Some need to be changed to info specific to your site.
 The format of each configuration field is `export const FIELD_NAME = 'field-value';`.
 Where necessary, you need to replace the `field-value` part (but leave the quotes!).